christianpva/Dashboard-Covid19-BOL/README.md

 Then you need to subscribe to the API of COVID-19

-Update the Subscription-key in the Python Code, inside the sources of the Power BI
+Update the Subscription-key in the Python Code, inside the source of the pbix file

 Subscription-Key': 'XXXXXXX'